audreycarlsen/recycling_app/README.md

-# What Do I Do With . . . this API?
+## What Do I Do With . . . this Location API?

-##Location API

 ###Requests